KamaleshRanganathan/TeamTestDrive_NRSCOfflineCodingChallenge2025/README.md

 # TeamTestDrive_NRSCOfflineCodingChallenge2025
 NRSCOfflineCodingChallenge2025

+Special Thanks to Team NRSC for the oppurtunity

 # 🌥️ Cloud and Shadow Segmentation from Satellite Imagery

 This repository contains the implementation for segmenting cloud and shadow regions in satellite images using deep learning techniques.
 The work is part of a research and competition initiative and demonstrates an end-to-end pipeline from preprocessing to mask generation and visualization.